axi0mX/ipwndfu/README.md

 ## Quick start guide for checkm8

-1. Use a cable to connect device to your Mac.
+1. Use a cable to connect device to your Mac or Linux machine.
 Hold buttons as needed to enter DFU Mode.
 2. First run ```./ipwndfu -p``` to exploit the device.
-Repeat the process if it fails, it is not reliable.
+Repeat the process if it fails, **it is not reliable**.
 3. Run ```./ipwndfu --dump-rom``` to get a dump of SecureROM.
 4. Run ```./ipwndfu --decrypt-gid KEYBAG``` to decrypt a keybag.
 5. Run ```./ipwndfu --demote``` to demote device and enable JTAG.